 Reading Parties: A New Way To Get Kids To Read

-Written by: Linda S Winchester
+by Linda S Winchester

 Kids love a party.
 Why not use a party to get them excited about school in general and reading in particular.
 Give them a reading party.
 A kid reading party can be centered around any theme.
 The main idea is for reading to take place during the party.

 Reading Party Materials can consist of a child's favorite book or other favorite reading material such as poetry, plays, comic books, picture books that reflect the theme.
 Party decorations and a cake should also reflect the theme.
 If a child's favorite sport is football, give a football reading party.
 Have football reading materials.
 Football party invitations should be sent out inviting guests.
 A childrens' book,biography or autobiography of a famous football player or a book explaining the history of the game and how it is played should be read at the party.
 The kids may choose to wear football costumes.
 A football cake and football decorations should complete the reading party decorations.

 The reading party child is the guest of honor.
 The party starts when all guests have arrived and the host says,"welcome to my football readng party."
 The guests are seated.
 The party host says,"football is my favorite sport."
 He or she starts to read from their favorite book, poem, comic book or other reading material the party host has chosen.
 Guests should also have copies of pages so that they can participate in the readng also.
 The host can read the first page of the book and the guest can take turns reading subsequent pages.
 The reading material should be age appropriate.
 Never force a child to read.
 Some party guests may not choose to read.
 This is acceptable.
 Simply let the child know that if they later decide to read they are welcome to do so.